 Copy.

-A folio verse miscellany, entitled The Muse's Magazine, or Poeticall Miscelanies, in two parts
+The Muse's Magazine, or Poeticall Miscelanies, in two parts, in a single hand, 189 leaves.

 Including 27 poems by Cowley; eleven poems by Katherine Philips, evidently derived from printed sources; 10 poems by Rochester, as well as apocryphal items; twelve poems by Sedley, plus one of doubtful authorship; and 15 poems by Waller, evidently derived from printed sources.